prokoudine/ardour-tutorial/content/editing-sessions/using-ranges/index.en.md

 1. _Loop Range_ (on the screenshot above) to create a loop and start playing it immediately.

-2. _Set loop from selection_ to only create loop markers withut immediate playback.
+2. _Set loop from selection_ to only create loop markers without immediate playback.

 {{< figure src="en/ardour7-looped-range-playback.png" alt="Looped range playback" >}}